A city that tried to regulate guns

 “So it was clearly more than just theoretical at that point,” Weaver said.
 “It was probably the most intense piece of council work I have ever done.”

-The night this city banned assault weapons provides a vivid, frightening example of how hard corralling gun ownership and mass shootings has been in Colorado, where the killings at Columbine High School in 1999 and in movie theater in Aurora 13 years later have proved that gun violence here is far from theoretical.
+The night this city banned assault weapons provides a vivid, frightening example of how hard corralling gun ownership and mass shootings has been in Colorado, where the killings at Columbine High School in 1999 and a movie theater in Aurora 13 years later have proved that gun violence here is far from theoretical.

 And like much of Colorado’s history with gun control, which tracks the grim mile markers of the nation’s mass shootings, the step to ban assault rifles was legally fraught, followed a recent gun-related tragedy and ultimately did little to prevent the next one, which unfolded Monday in the aisles of a King Soopers grocery store here, where authorities say a 21-year-old armed with an AR-15-style firearm killed 10 people.

-Law enforcement officials have not disclosed where he acquired the Ruger AR-556 rifle within a week of the shooting.
+Law enforcement officials have not disclosed where he acquired the Ruger AR-556 within a week of the shooting.
 Nor have Boulder’s elected leaders directly blamed the ruling that lifted the assault weapons ban for the tragedy.

 But the shooting has revived questions across Colorado about gun ownership and the rights of cities, whose prevailing politics sometimes lie outside those of the state, to make their own laws for reasons of public safety.
-In the days since the shooting, Boulder officials and the city’s representatives to the state legislature have called for immediate action on a statewide assault-weapons ban and the lifting of the state law prohibiting cities from regulating gun ownership.
+In the days since the shooting, Boulder officials and the city’s representatives to the state legislature have called for immediate action on a statewide assault weapons ban and the lifting of the state law prohibiting cities from regulating gun ownership.

 “I’m not going to pretend that if that law wasn’t struck down, this wouldn’t have happened,” said state Sen. Stephen Fenberg (D), the chamber’s majority leader, whose district includes Boulder.
 “But it doesn’t mean it shouldn’t be addressed.”